dfe-analytical-services/ees-data-screener/README.md

 **Pandoc** <br>

 You will need a version of pandoc that is 2.x.x or greater to run this project and create the .html report.
 RStudio comes with an older version as standard.
 As such, the screener will automatically check if your version is up to date, and if it is not it will download this for you and start up the install wizard.
 If this happens, follow the instructions to complete the installation, restart as required and then try again.
+Whilst you do this, make sure to uncheck the ‘install for all users’ option during the install wizard, this will allow you to install it without the need for an admin password.

 **renv - Package Management** <br>